BailableCeck/provaW3LSPD/mcm_groupwork/README.md

 When stopping containers individually, the `docker-compose down` command is not required.
 Now you can manage the lifecycle of your Docker containers more flexibly.

-## Debugging with Visual Studio Code and Docker Extension

-1. Open the project in Visual Studio Code:

-    ```bash
-    code .
-    ```

-2. Set breakpoints in your Python code as needed.

-3. Build and run the Docker containers:

-    ```bash
-    docker-compose up --build
-    ```

-    Ensure that your Docker containers are running.

-4a.
-Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) for Visual Studio Code.
-4b.
-Install the [Remote Development Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) for Visual Studio Code

-5. Open the "Docker" view in Visual Studio Code by clicking on the Docker icon in the Activity Bar.

-6. Under "Containers," you should see your running containers.
-Right-click on the container running your Flask or FastAPI application.

-7. Select "Attach Visual Studio Code" from the context menu.
-This will configure the container for debugging.

-8. Open the Run view in Visual Studio Code and select the "Python: Remote Attach" configuration.

-9. Click the "Run" button to start the debugger.

-10. Access the frontend in your web browser and trigger the actions you want to debug.

-### Notes:

-- Ensure that your Docker containers are running (`docker-compose up --build`) before attaching Visual Studio Code.

-- Adjust the container name in the "Docker: Attach to Node" configuration if needed.

-- The provided configurations assume that your Flask or FastAPI application is running with the debugger attached.
-Adjust the configurations if needed.

-- If using Flask, ensure that the Flask application is started with the `--no-reload` option to prevent automatic reloading, which can interfere with debugging.

-- Debugging FastAPI requires configuring the FastAPI application to run with the `--reload` option.
-Update the FastAPI Dockerfile CMD accordingly.

-- After the debugger is attached, you can use breakpoints, inspect variables, and step through your code as needed.

-## Adding New Modules to a Running Docker Container

-1. **Install Additional Modules:**
-    ```bash
-    pip install new_module
-    ```
-   Replace `new_module` with the names of the module you want to install.

-2. **Verify Installed Modules:**
-    ```bash
-    pip list
-    ```
-   This command displays a list of installed Python packages, including the newly added modules.

-3. **Optional: Update requirements.txt:**
-    ```bash
-    pip freeze > requirements.txt
-    ```
-   If you want to keep track of the installed modules, you may choose to update the `requirements.txt` file inside the container.

-Now, the additional Python modules are installed in the running container, and you've performed these actions directly from the VS Code terminal.
-If these changes are intended for production, consider updating the `requirements.txt` file and rebuilding the Docker container.